beanloop/techblog/content/blog/fp-js-higher-order-functions.md

 Take a good look at number 2 and 3, and remember those two.

-This programming paradigm has many other characteristics, but thats a topic for another blog post.
+This programming paradigm has many other characteristics, but that is a topic for another blog post.

 Javascript has some characteristics of a functional programming language, one of those being that it treats functions as, guess what?
 Thats right, first class citizens!